stevenhorn17/COP4520-Assignment2/README.md

 Disadvantages for the second strategy include guests only being able to get in if the timing is just right for them.
 If the room is occupied and a guest wants to get in, they will have to try again at another time.
 Additionally, there is no order for guests waiting to get into the room, so a guest entering the room happens at random.

+For implementation, I chose to set the number of guests to 10.